HuFY-dev/EECS487FinalProj/README.md

 If using a virtual environment, activate it before running commands.

-Certainly!
-Here's a modified version of step 2:

 2. Loading Custom Data (Optional):

 The script is pre-configured with a default dataset: CNN-DailyMail.
 However, you can replace it with your own data for fine-tuning on specific topics or domains.